|Me in my Sewing Summit Zippers class – shot by Faith from Fresh Lemons Quilts. See, zippers *can* be funny.

 This is, in my opinion, one of the easiest zipper applications to do.
 It is most commonly used in simple zipped pouches.
 Use fabric scraps to make zipper tabs so that your zipper will begin and end neatly at the top of your bag.

 1. Take two pieces of 1 1/2″ x 3″ fabric scraps.
-Press in half, right sides together, so that both short edges meet.
+Press in half, wrong sides together, so that both short edges meet.
 Press.
 Fold the top of the fabric down to the crease.
 Open out again, then fold one edge in to meet the crease and press.
 Repeat with the other side.
 You should have created a tiny piece of double-fold bias tape.

 2. If needed, trim your zipper so that it is exactly 1” shorter than the edge you are inserting it on (including the zipper tape; do not cut the zipper end off or the zipper itself).
 Slide one end of the zipper in between your pressed fabric, with the end of the zipper hitting that center crease.
 Pin in place.
 Topstitch the fabric 1/8″ from the zipper.
 Repeat for the other end of the zipper and the remaining piece of bias tape.